-IPC will install at the a meter, a dead-end structure, a 230kV air break switch, three CTs, required foundations and fiber communication equipment to allow the Interconnection Customer to interconnect the project.
-IPC will install facilities up to the Point of Change of Ownership
+At the 230kV switching station IPC will install one revenue meter, one 230 kV dead-end structure, one 230kV air break switch, three CTs, required foundations and fiber communication equipment to allow the Interconnection Customer to interconnect the project.
+IPC will install facilities up to the Point of Change of Ownership.